-Often overlooked by tourists, Brescia in an interesting city with a castle, Roman ruins, Renaissance squares, and a medieval city center.
-One of my favorite museums is in Brescia, the Santa Giulia City Museum.
-The annual Mille Miglia car race starts and finishes in Brescia.
+Though often overlooked by tourists, Brescia, Italy is an interesting city with a castle, Roman ruins, Renaissance squares, and a medieval city center.

 Brescia is east of Milan in the Lombardy region of northern Italy.
 It's between Lakes Garda and Iseo and is a gateway to the Valcamonica (a UNESCO site with the largest collection of prehistoric rock art in Europe) to the north.